 Louie breaks the Bird, not the other way around.
 Forcing the Bird to fly into a rage, Louie proves himself to be even more formidable, and more honorable, than the Bird.

 Each day, Louie grows thinner and weaker.
 One day, the Bird approaches Louie and tells him that tomorrow he will drown him.
 After spending the day in fear, the Bird finds him the next day and says, “I have changed my mind.
 I will drown you tomorrow.
 Unable to take the abuse any more, Louie joins a group of prisoners plotting to kill the Bird by tying a rock to his legs then throwing him out the barracks window and into the Hokura river below.

 Revenge in this context is morally ambiguous.
 Would the murder be evidence of Louie asserting his dignity by defending himself or is it evidence of the Bird’s influence penetrating him, making him lose sight of his moral compass?
 Hillenbrand doesn’t provide any answers or moral judgments yet.

 As the men plan the assassination, a U.S. plane drops an atomic bomb over Hiroshima.
 A huge, bluish grey rise over the city as Hiroshima boils in fire.

 Hillenbrand has stayed fairly neutral about the United States’ participation in the war, not weighing in on the questionable aspects of their involvement.
-But now, she implicitly condones the dropping of the atomic bomb (a highly controversial issue) by turning a blind eye to the human toll of the attack.
-She focuses on the city’s destruction rather than on the hundred thousand or more civilians who lost their lives.
+Similarly, she doesn't address any of the controversies surrounding the use of the atomic bomb.